 - Nearly all of Last Comic Standing's Jay London's act was doing this.
 He would frequently say, "It's almost over," as if the audience was suffering through his routine.

-- Eddie Izzard will sometimes criticize himself, especially during his lapses when he forgets where he was going with a joke.
+- Eddie Izzard will sometimes criticize herself, especially during her lapses when she forgets where she was going with a joke.

-- The Scottish comedian Arnold Brown tells his audiences that he likes to do self-deprecating humour, even though he's not very good at it.
+- The Scottish comedian Arnold Brown tells his audiences that he likes to do self-deprecating humor, even though he's not very good at it.